devloper007/Netflix_Gpt/README.md

 -create different hooks to get data for diff catagory movies like trending, upcoming etc.
 -created GPT search page
 -implemented language feature
+-use Memoization to reduce repeating API call when we have already data in Redux store -implemented mobile responsiveness

 # features